xlcnd/isbntools/README.md

     $ isbn_meta ISBN
 ```
-gives you the main metadata associated with the ISBN (uses worldcat.org).
+gives you the main metadata associated with the ISBN (uses worldcat.org), to
+use the Google Books service enter `isbn_meta ISBN goob`.

 ```bash